On 28 October, Greeks all around the world celebrate OXI Day. So what is this day with the strange name? Here is some more information!

 In an effort to avoid the conflict with Italy, the Greek government never officially acknowledged the nationality of the submarine.

 In fact, Mussolini had already been planning war against Greece for several months.
 He never informed Hitler of his plans though, and notoriously said that Hitler was going to read about it in the papers.

 The story escalated a couple of months later, on 28 October 1940.
 This is when Mussolini gave an ultimatum to the Greek government through the Italian ambassador in Greece, Emanuele Grazzi.

-Grazzi asked the Greek Prime Minister, Ioannis Metaxas, to allow the Italian troops to pass through Pindos mountains, in Epirus.
-If the forces weren’t allowed through Greek territory, then there would be war.
+Grazzi asked the Greek Prime Minister, Ioannis Metaxas, to allow the Italian troops to pass through Pindos mountains, in the region of Greece called Epirus.
+If the forces weren’t allowed through the Greek border and Greek territory, then there would be war.

 Heroes fight like Greeks